NOAA-EMC/hpc-stack/docs/source/mac-install.rst

 The configuration files are ``./config/config_<machine>.sh``.
 For Option 1, ``<machine>`` is ``mac_m1_gnu`` and for Option 2, ``<machine>`` is ``mac_gnu``.

-The ``./stack/stack_<machine>.yaml`` file lists the libraries that will be built as part of HPC-Stack, in addition to a few library-specific options.
+The ``./stack/stack_<machine>.yaml`` file lists the libraries that will be built as part of HPC-Stack, in addition to library-specific options.
 These can be altered based on user preferences.

 Lmod Environment
 --------------------